nobelisab/web_creations/README.md

 Each of the types of websites reflect all of the above.
 However, they have different focuses.

-This is part of an awesome course I am taking through Coursera.
+I am currently furthering my web development abilities here.